What is 3D Printing?

 The term additive manufacturing is used synonymously with 3D printing.

-With additive manufacturing, 3D models are created from computer-aided designs by adding successive layers of specialized resins, powders, and filaments, via processes like injection molding.
-This is quite different from traditional manufacturing, where parts are cut out of larger pieces of material, such as metal.
+With additive manufacturing, 3D objects are created from computer-aided designs by adding successive layers of specialized resins, powders, or filaments via processes like injection molding.
+This is very different from traditional manufacturing, in which parts are cut out of larger pieces of material such as metal, or in which liquid material is injected into molds.

 How Does 3D Printing Technology Work?